 The chair is responsible for annually evaluating the work of the board of directors and for ensuring that the evaluation is reported as and when relevant to the owner's nomination administrator.
-The 2018 board evaluation was carried out within the board and involved a collective evaluation of the work and expertise of the board of directors.
-Relevant results have been presented by the chair to the owner's nomination administrator.
+The 2021 board evaluation was carried out within the board and involved a collective evaluation of the work and expertise of the board of directors.
 As and when necessary, the chair participates in connection with important contacts and represents the company in relation to ownership matters.
 The chair of the board is also responsible for maintaining contact with representatives of the company's owners with the aim of coordinating his or her views with these representatives when the company must make particularly important decisions.